-There were no changes to benefit terms or plan provisions applied to members of CalPERS.
+There were no changes to benefit terms and plan provisions or actuarial assumptions that applied to members of CalPERS.

-NOTE 5 - Going Concern Matters
+NOTE 6 - Going Concern Matters

-As shown in the accompanying financial statements, the District incurred a loss from operations of \$351,889 and an overall decrease in net position of \$23,247 for the year ended June 30, 2021 and has experienced losses from operations for the past six years.
+As shown in the accompanying financial statements, the District incurred a loss from operations of \$509,657 and an overall decrease in net position of \$168,644 for the year ended June 30, 2022, and has experienced losses from operations for the past seven years.
 This is a result of a decrease in the call coverage area and low call average, loss of GEMT funds that supplement service revenue, increased payroll and monthly expenses, and an overall increase in write downs, both contractual and non-contractual.
 These factors along with potential increases in wages and related expenses create an uncertainty about the District's ability to continue as a going concern.

-Management's plan to address the going concern issue includes updating the placement of units and changes in employee scheduling.
-After implementing these changes, the District anticipates earning sufficient revenue to cover its current operating costs.
+The District operates within Tulare County and consistently faces challenges with reimbursement rates that often don't cover costs.
+Other healthcare companies are facing these same challenges.
+Management's plan to address the going concern issue includes updating the placement of units and changes in employee scheduling After implementing these changes, the District anticipates earning sufficient revenue to cover its current operating costs.

-NOTE 5 - Going Concern Matters (continued)
+NOTE 6 - Going Concern Matters (continued)

-Additionally, there has been an increase in grant activity in the current year and management intends to dramatically increase grant applications in subsequent years.
+Additionally, there has been a decrease in grant activity in the current year and management intends to dramatically increase grant applications in subsequent years.
 The grant monies will aid in offsetting operational costs and equipment purchases.